 If you order a pour-over coffee at a nice coffee shop or watch a coffee-making competition, you’ll see the baristas using timers and scales.
 They’re professional tools that help make sure the coffee-to-water ratio and brewing process are just right.
 But if you’re brewing for yourself at home, you may not need that level of precision.
 It’s up to you!

 There you have it: a straightforward Hario V60 recipe that should help you brew the most delicious cup of pour-over coffee possible.
 Following a few simple steps like rinsing the filter and letting the coffee grounds bloom will result in a much better cup!
 And once you get the hang of it, this process will be like second nature.
-You’ll be a Hario V60 expert before you know it.
+You’ll be a Hario V60 expert before you know it — and your taste buds will thank you.

 More about pour-over brewing: